4.6 Provisions and Contingent Liabilities

 Special Reserve - I:

 Special Reserve - I has been created over the years in terms of Section 36(1)(viii) of the Income-tax Act, 1961, out of the distributable profits of the Company.
 The amounts of Special Reserve account represent, the reserve created in terms of the provision of Section 36(1)(viii) read together with the proviso thereof, from time to time.
-Special Reserve No. I relates to the amounts transferred up to the FY 1996-97 (Assessment Year 1997-98) when the word 'created' only was used in the said section and not 'created and maintained'.
+Special Reserve No. I relates to the amounts transferred up to the Financial Year 1996-97 (Assessment Year 1997-98) when the word 'created' only was used in the said section and not 'created and maintained'.
 Admittedly, the position has changed after the amendment made in Section 36(1)(viii) by the Finance Act 1997 with effect from Assessment year 1998-99, when the mandatory requirement of 'maintaining' the special reserve created was inserted.
 Accordingly, it was interpreted that the Special Reserve created up to Assessment Year 1997-98 need not be 'maintained'.
 As a logical corollary, it is construed that up to Assessment Year 1997-98, the amounts carried to special reserve ought to be understood as amounts created by transferring to the credit of Special Reserve from time to time.

 Special Reserve - II:

-Special Reserve - II has been created over the years in terms of Section 36(1)(viii) of the Income-tax Act, 1961, out of the distributable profits of the Company transferred from FY 1997-98 (Assessment Year 1998-99).
-In the FY 2023-24'1,309.99 crore (FY 2022-23 ' 984.99 crore) has been transferred to Special Reserve No. II in terms of Section 36(1)(viii) of the Income tax Act, 1961.
+Special Reserve - II has been created over the years in terms of Section 36(1)(viii) of the Income-tax Act, 1961, out of the distributable profits of the Company transferred from Financial Year 1997-98 (Assessment Year 1998-99).
+In the F.Y.
+2024-25'1299.99 Crore (F.Y.
+2023-24'1309.99 Crore) has been transferred to Special Reserve No. II in terms of Section 36(1)(viii) of the Income tax Act, 1961.

 Statutory Reserves under Section 29C (Regulatory Capital) of NHB:

-2022- 23'984.99 crore) to Special Reserve No. II in terms of Section 36(1)(viii) of the Income tax Act, 1961 and ' 1.00 lakh for FY
+2023- 24'1309.99 Crore) to Special Reserve No. II in terms of Section 36(1)(viii) of the Income tax Act, 1961 and ' 1.00 lakh for F.Y.

-2023- 24 (FY 2022-23 ?
-1.00 lakh) to Statutory Reserve under section 29C of the NHB Act, 1987.
+2024- 25 (F.Y.
+2023-24'1.00 lakh) to Statutory Reserve under section 29C of the NHB Act, 1987.

 General Reserve:

 Under the erstwhile Companies Act 1956, general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations.
 The purpose of these transfers was to ensure that if a dividend distribution in a given year is more than 10% of the paid-up capital of the Company for that year, then the total dividend distribution is less than the total distributable results for that year.
 Consequent to introduction of Companies Act 2013, the requirement to mandatorily transfer a specified percentage of the net profit to general reserve has been withdrawn.
 However, the amount previously transferred to the general reserve can be utilised only in accordance with the specific requirements of Companies Act, 2013.
 However, since the Company utilises the deduction available to Housing Finance Companies registered with National Housing Bank as provided in Section 36(1)(viii) of the Income tax Act, 1961, wherein the proviso of the Section stipulates that the amount Carried to such reserve account from time to time exceeds twice the amount of the paid up share capital and general reserves of the Company, the rebate is restricted to the twice of the aggregate of paid up capital and the general reserve.
 Therefore, the Company transfers funds to General Reserve in order to avail the full benefit of Section 36(1)(viii).
-For the year, the Company has transferred an amount of ' 1,000 crore to General Reserve (FY 2022-23'850 crore).
+For the year, the Company has transferred an amount of ' 1000 Crore to General Reserve (F.Y.
+2023-24'1000 Crore).

 Impairment Reserve: